ExtraBB/deglaze/common/ingredients/vegetables-and-fruits/Sweet Potatoes.md

-- **Name**: Sweet potatoes (Goguma)
+- **Name**: Sweet potatoes
 - **Other Names**: 고구마
 - **Type**: Vegetable / Root

 ## Description

 Sweet potatoes are starchy, sweet root vegetables with orange or purple flesh.
-They are used in Korean cuisine for roasting, steaming, and as an ingredient in desserts and snacks.
+They are commonly roasted, steamed, or used as an ingredient in desserts and snacks.

 ## How to use